alexstdev07/Nothing-Left/README.md

 ##Note
-*You need to have all the libraries from requirements.txt *To run the game just run python main.py
-*The game is bilingual, for the best experience I recommend using english *Game made for FiiCode, team name "anyfuture", participants Lupes Alex *Presentation https://youtu.be/tHNRc4Pt5W8
+*You need to have all the libraries from requirements.txt *To run the game just run python main.py or open main folder and there you will see an  exe file *The game is bilingual, for the best experience I recommend using english *Game made for FiiCode, team name "anyfuture", participants Lupes Alex *Presentation https://youtu.be/tHNRc4Pt5W8